How To Use NBA DFS Projections To Build Better Lineups

 | Usage | Possessions a player finishes | The multiplier that produces ceiling nights |

 When a team's primary ball handler is a late scratch, the backup point guard behind him does not just get more run.
 He inherits the pick and roll, the closing-lineup minutes, and a usage jump that can turn a minimum-salary punt into one of the best values on the slate.
-That is the outlier to hunt for every single night, and it is why I never lock a lineup until the official inactives are in.
+That is the outlier to hunt for every night, and why I never lock a lineup until the official inactives are in.
 Good projections update the moment that news breaks, which is exactly why I lean on a live tool instead of a sheet I downloaded three hours ago.
-The DataHub keeps moving with the news right up to tip, and our Live Before Lock show walks through the last-minute pivots on the biggest slates.
+The DataHub keeps moving with the news right up to tip, and if you are curious how often that happens, our breakdown of when NBA DFS projections update walks through the refresh cadence.

 Two more context checks I run before trusting a projection: